-This interpretation of 'glorifying God' is indeed consistent with its use elsewhere in the text of Revelation, and in other parts of Scripture, as an idiom for true conversion and worship (Rev 14,7; 15,4; 16,9; Jer 13,16; I Esdras 9,8; cf. Acts 13,48; 1 Pet 2,12).
+The argument for this optimistic view hinges on a positive interpretation of the survivors' reaction described as "the rest became terrified and gave glory to the God of heaven".
+It is argued that the fear induced by this event is a genuine and holy 'fear of God' and that the resulting act of 'giving glory to God' "refers positively to giving God the worship that is due to him", 43 in a way that suggests "true repentance and not just remorse".
+This interpretation of 'glorifying God' is indeed consistent with its use elsewhere in the text of Revelation, and in other parts of Scripture, as an idiom for true conversion (Rev 14,7; 15,4; 16,9; Jer 13,16; 1 Esdras 9,8; cf. Acts 13,48; 1 Pet 2,12).

 However, certain aspects of the conversion experienced by the survivors of the earthquake in Rev 11,13 are open to question.
 Aune makes the point that this would be the only instance in Revelation of people turning to the true God as a result of a punitive miracle.
-Beale notes that "elsewhere in the OT 'giving glory to God' does not always indicate the response of true Israelites but may also be the response of unbelievers who nevertheless are forced to acknowledge the reality of God's sovereignty (e.g., Josh.
+Beale notes that "elsewhere in the OT 'giving glory to God' does not always indicate the response of true Israelites but may also be the response of unbelievers who nevertheless are forced to acknowledge the reality of God's sovereignty (e.g. Josh.
 7:19; 1 Sam.
 6:5; cf. 1 Pet.
 2:12; the use in John 9:24 could be taken either way; see similarly Prov.
-1:24-32; Acts 12:23)".
-He goes on to show that when King Nebuchadnezzar praises God after experiencing divine punishment in Dan 4,34 (he 'gives glory to God' in Theodotion's translation of Dan 4,37), he did not give up worshipping Babylonian gods as demanded by the Israelite faith.
+1:24-32; Acts 12:23)."
+He goes on to show that when King Nebuchadnezzar praises God after experiencing divine punishment in Dan 4,34 (he 'gives glory to God' in Theodotion's translation of Dan 4,37), he did not give up worshiping Babylonian gods as demanded by the Israelite faith.
 Similarly in Dan 2,46-47, the king's recognition of God's sovereignty is only temporary, as he immediately forces the Hebrew saints to worship an idol.
 In both instances (Dan 2 and 4), the king's recognition of God's sovereignty simply results in the addition of another god to the pagan pantheon, rather than conversion to covenantal faith.

-Beale also rejects the view that the survivors' fear in Rev 11,13 is a holy fear, by explaining that the Greek word used here ("e"μ φ ρ φ φ) is "typically translated 'startled, alarmed, terrified, frightened, in fear, afraid'.
-It is never used in either the LXX or in the NT in any expression analogous to 'fear of the Lord,' where the noun φ φ φ φ is used".
+Beale also rejects the view that the survivors' fear in Rev 11,13 is a holy fear, by explaining that the Greek word used here ($\xi\mu\phi\delta\beta\sigma$) is "typically translated 'startled, alarmed, terrified, frightened, in fear, afraid'.
+It is never used in either the LXX or in the NT in any expression analogous to 'fear of the Lord,' where the noun $\phi\delta\beta\sigma$ is used."
 In this context, he concludes, it is much more likely to refer to 'unbelieving fear'.
 The implication is that this 'unbelieving fear' does not lead to the kind of repentance necessary for genuine and lasting conversion.

 So although the survivors certainly do turn to God following the earthquake in Rev 11,13, there must be doubts about the quality and duration of this conversion.
-In answer to the difficult question: "are the survivors of the earthquake to become genuine believers, or do they remain antagonistic, though compelled to acknowledge the power of God?",47 it must be admitted that both possibilities exist side by side.
+In answer to the difficult question: "are the survivors of the earthquake to become genuine believers, or do they remain antagonistic, though compelled to acknowledge the power of God?", 48 it must be admitted that both possibilities exist side by side.
 There are likely to be genuine believers as well as people who remain antagonistic despite their experience of these miraculous events.